 2) Without free will one is responsible – We might say that one is blameworthy if they have no excuses, or praiseworthy if they have no credit-eliminating conditions.

-Problem with #2 – But since none of us set our initial conditions—our genome or environment—aren’t there always excuses or credit-eliminating conditions to appeal to?
-And if the answer is yes, then we probably should conclude that people, in large part, don’t ultimately control either their thoughts or actions.
-And in that case we shouldn’t hold them responsible.
+Problem with #2 – But since no one set their initial conditions—our genome or environment—aren’t there always excuses or credit-eliminating conditions to appeal to?
+And if the answer is yes, then we should conclude that people don’t ultimately control either their thoughts or actions.
+And in that case, we shouldn’t hold them responsible.

 All of this suggests that we should be empathic toward others and ourselves since we are all genomes in environments.
 This is one of the benefits of giving up a belief in free will.
 And this suggests we adopt therapeutic models of helping people.

-Final Thought – Despite the fact that we are in large part the product of genes and environment, we are not rocks or plants.
-Consciousness has emerged in the evolutionary process and perhaps, along with it, a modicum of what we call free choice.
+Final Thought – Despite the fact that we are largely the product of genes and environment, we are not rocks or plants.
+Consciousness has emerged in the evolutionary process and perhaps, along with it, a modicum of what we call free choice has also emerged.

 (This entry relied heavily on James and Stuart Rachels’ book: Problems from Philosophy.)

 5 thoughts on “Summary of Free Will vs. Determinism”